adam1241/Hotel_bot_ai_assistant/README.md

 # Hotel_bot_assistant

 ## Installation:
 - There are external dependencies to install for this code.
-Follow the following steps:
+Please follow the following steps:

 ```
 pip install -U pip setuptools wheel